Burhanverse/Tunified/README.md

 ### Features:

 - [x] Fetches the now playing song from Last.fm.
-- [x] Utilizes Youtube Music api to get the required metadata for the tracks.
+- [x] Utilizes `YTMusicAPI` to get the required CoverART for the tracks.
 - [x] Posts the song details to a Telegram channel.
-- [x] Updates the post every 5 seconds to reflect the current song.
+- [x] Updates the post every 5 seconds to reflect the current song (channels only).
-- [x] Supports multiple channels
+- [x] Supports multiple channels.
+- [x] Supports group chats.

 ---

 ### Prerequisites & Setup:
 - Node.js v18+ installed.
+- Python 3.11+ installed.
 - Telegram Bot API token.
 - MongoDB for database.
 - Last.FM client installed in your phone for scrobbling tracks (it is recommanded to use pano scrobbler if you are on Android).